 When Are They Not Required?

-- Single-Exit Spaces: Very small suites with only one exit that is clearly visible (if the local AHJ allows an exception).
+- Single-Exit Spaces: Very small suites with only one exit that is clearly visible (if the AHJ allows an exception).

 - Private Dwellings: One- and two-family homes, individual apartments, or sleeping rooms not open to the public.